-1.4.6.1.
-Time Limits
+- 1.4.6.1.
+Time Limits - a) Programme Q must be completed within 10 minutes from lift-off including any breaks.
+Programmes 1-4 must be completed within 15 minutes.
+(Note: "Lift-off" will be defined as the point in time the competitor is visible to the Chief Judge/timers as "off the ground".) - b) The Chief Judge shall indicate by call or signal the time during which the Judges must watch and mark a programme.

-- a) Programme Q will have a time limit of 10 minutes maximum from "lift off" to exit from the box (wing dips at completion of flight).
-During the flight, the pilot will be permitted to fly practice figures prior to and after the actual performance of Programme Q. The end of the 10 minute time limit will be clearly announced by the Chief Judge to the pilot by means of radio.
-Each Programme Q figure performed after 10 minutes will not be marked by the judges. - b) Programmes 1-3 must be completed within 15 minutes.
-(Note: "Lift-off" will be defined as the point in time the competitor is visible to the Chief Judge/timers as "off the ground".) - c) In Programme 4 there is a time window of between 3 minutes 30 seconds and four minutes in which to complete the programme, without penalty, after signalling the start of the sequence. - d) The Chief Judge shall indicate by call or signal the time during which the Judges must watch and mark a programme. - e) If for some reason a general recall is necessary, this will be indicated to competitors and Judges by a red pyrotechnic.
+c) If for some reason a general recall is necessary, this will be indicated to competitors and Judges by a red pyrotechnic.
 A recall is, except in dangerous situations, allowed only up to the beginning of a programme.